PawanRamaMali/API/README.md

 * Google Maps: One of the most common examples of a good API is the Google Maps service.
 In addition to the core APIs that display static or interactive maps, the app utilizes other APIs and features to provide users with directions or points of interest.
 Through geolocation and multiple data layers, you can communicate with the Maps API when plotting travel routes or tracking items on the move, such as a delivery vehicle.

 * Twitter: Each Tweet contains descriptive core attributes, including an author, a unique ID, a message, a timestamp when it was posted, and geolocation metadata.
 Twitter makes public Tweets and replies available to developers and allows developers to post Tweets via the company's API.

+# Types of API protocols

+As the use of web APIs has increased, certain protocols have been developed to provide users with a set of defined rules that specifies the accepted data types and commands.
+In effect, these API protocols facilitate standardized information exchange:

+* SOAP (Simple Object Access Protocol) is an API protocol built with XML, enabling users to send and receive data through SMTP and HTTP.
+With SOAP APIs, it is easier to share information between apps or software components that are running in different environments or written in different languages.
+* XML-RPC is a protocol that relies on a specific format of XML to transfer data, whereas SOAP uses a proprietary XML format.
+XML-RPC is older than SOAP, but much simpler, and relatively lightweight in that it uses minimum bandwidth.
+* JSON-RPC is a protocol similar to XML-RPC, as they are both remote procedure calls (RPCs), but this one uses JSON instead of XML format to transfer data.
+Both protocols are simple.
+While calls may contain multiple parameters, they only expect one result.
+* REST (Representational State Transfer) is a set of web API architecture principles, which means there are no official standards (unlike those with a protocol).
+To be a REST API (also known as a RESTful API), the interface must adhere to certain architectural constraints.
+It’s possible to build RESTful APIs with SOAP protocols, but the two standards are usually viewed as competing specifications.

 # REST Framework